Shahreyar00/Hiverr-FullStack-MERN/README.md

 #### It contains various pages and components which are present in the Fiverr and the whole application is responsive.
 The pages which it includes are:
 * Home Page (You will land here).
 * You can click on any card on the home page and go to the similar gigs page.
+* You can filter out gigs according to min and max price range and/or sort by relevance (newest, popular, etc).
-* When you will click on any particular gig, then it will redirect you to that particular gig page with all its details.
+* When you will click on any particular gig, then it will redirect you to that particular gig page with all its details and reviews.
 * When you click on the profile picture or name in the navbar, a drop down will appear and it can take you to:
   * Your gigs page (You can see your gigs, if your are a registered seller)
   * Orders page (You can see your orders)